tlcowling/confmake/README.md

 Run the tests
 ``rake spec``
+``rake features``

 ## Thoughts?
+The point?

+I had the need to procedurally create configuration files when automating the deployment of particular services.

 Why not just use sed and replace in some kind of bash script?